Instead of getting on a fast bus from Amman to Petra I decided to go slowly along the King’s Highway to visit some cities and castles on the way.

 Shobak is an early 12th-century Crusader castle perched on the side of a rocky, conical mountain where it stands as a lonely reminder of former Crusader glory.
 Much of what remains of the castle today are reconstructions and additions from the Mamluk period, but there are numerous original Crusader features still to be seen.

-The Fortress of the Royal Mount‘s exterior is impressive, with a forbidding gate and encircling walls three layers thick.
-The walls and projecting towers are still reasonably intact, but inside the castle consists mainly of tumbled stones, with a few walls and arches.
+The Fortress of the Royal Mount’s exterior is impressive.
+With a forbidding gate and encircling walls three layers thick.
+The walls and projecting towers are still reasonably intact.
+Inside the castle consists mainly of tumbled stones, with a few walls and arches.
 The most fascinating remains are a well-shaft, two churches and what is claimed to be Saladin’s throne.

-If you are not in a rush, the King’s Highway is a striking way to get from Amman to Petra.
+If you are not in a rush King’s Highway is a striking way to get from Amman to Petra.